5.5 magnitude earthquake shakes Northern California

 Preliminary readings had the quake at 5.7 magnitude, but the USGS website later updated its reading to 5.5.

-The quake struck less than a mile from the Earth’s surface about 2.5 miles southwest of the community of East Shore near Lake Almanor, about 120 miles directly northeast of Sacramento, according to the USGS.
+The quake struck less than a mile from the Earth’s surface near the southern half of Lake Almanor, about 120 miles directly northeast of Sacramento, according to the USGS.

-No major damages have been reported yet, but earthquakes of this size “can potentially damage structures near the epicenter,” said the California Geological Survey.
+No major damages have been reported, but earthquakes of this size “can potentially damage structures near the epicenter,” said the California Geological Survey.

 More Earthquake News